 Approaches

-The main approaches to knowledge mobilisation we take are:
+The main approaches to knowledge mobilisation include:

-Work with system partners to understand barriers and facilitators to knowledge use and support evidence-informed decision-making.
+- Strategic alignment - Working with system partners to understand barriers and facilitators to knowledge use and support evidence-informed decision-making.

 More Information